vaimo/composer-patches/README.md

 # Reset packages that have patch that contains 'some-fix' in it's path definition
 composer patch:undo --filter some-fix

-# Gather patches information from /vendor instead of install.json
+# Gather patches information from /vendor instead of install.json and apply
 composer patch:apply --from-source

 # Ideal for testing out a newly added patch against my/package
 composer patch:redo --from-source

 # Check that all patches have valid target package info (using info from vendor)
 composer patch:validate --from-source

 # Check that patches that are owner by ROOT package are all defined correctly
 composer patch:validate --local

 # List registered with their current status (with optional filter(s))
-copmposer patch:list --status new --status removed
+composer patch:list --status new --status removed

 # List all patches that have either changed, are new or got removed
 composer patch:list --status '!applied'
 ```

+Note that `--from-source` is only needed when patch target definitions are provided within a
+composer.json file.
+If patches Provided in a separate file, the only reason to use this flag
+is when `patches-file` definitions have changed.

 The main purpose of this command is to make the maintenance of already created patches and adding new
 ones as easy as possible by allowing user to test out a patch directly right after defining it without
 having to trigger 'composer update' or 'composer install'.

+Note that 'validate' command will also validate patches with constraints or with #skip flag in their
+path (or in embedded data).

 ## Environment Variables

-* **COMPOSER_PATCHES_FATAL_FAIL** - exit after first patch failure is encountered
-* **COMPOSER_PATCHES_SKIP_PACKAGES** - comma-separated package names to exclude from patching, useful
-  when maintaining patches on package upgrade.
-Does not affect bundled patches.
-* **COMPOSER_PATCHES_FROM_SOURCE** - always use data directly from owner's composer.json rather than
-  using the information stored in installed.json
-* **COMPOSER_PATCHES_REAPPLY_ALL** - reapply all patches even when previously applied.
-Re-applies even
+* **COMPOSER_PATCHES_GRACEFUL** - continue applying patches even if some of them fail.
-  previously applied patches.
 * **COMPOSER_PATCHES_SKIP_CLEANUP** - Will leave packages patched even when vaimo/composer-patches is
   removed.
 By default, patched packages are re-installed to reset the patches (useful when creating
   immutable build artifacts without any unnecessary modules installed).